 - Assist in the review and analysis of alerted accounts or transactions to determine potential fraud related to items such as checks processed, kiting, ACH/Wire transactions, credit applications or facilities, new accounts, etc.

-- Support fraud investigation and, based on established protocols, assist other fraud-investigations areas where requested to control / mitigate fraudulent financial transactions.
+- Conduct or support fraud investigation and, based on established protocols, assist other fraud-investigations areas where requested to control / mitigate fraudulent financial transactions.
 Lead or participate, as requested, in security investigations on possible closure of account relationships to avoid continued loss.
 Promptly respond to incidents and threats, gather intelligence, conduct investigations and initiate follow up on activities or events that put the organization at risk.
 Follow up with law enforcement and appropriate internal staff, as needed.

 - Represent the Bank in attempted or completed crimes/legal cases when requested of and approved by the Bank.
 In partnership with other related groups, serve as liaison with law enforcement organizations related to Bank security/safety matters, supporting other departments as requested.
 Coordinate security / fraud related appearances in court proceedings, as may be requested or desired by internal departments of the Bank.